|

 satirical "History of New York," which Irving attributed to "Diedrich Knickerbocker."
 A round, 17th century Dutch character,

 Father Knickerbocker reminded New Yorkers of their Colonial past.
-Wearing knickers, buckled shoes, and a white beard, Father
+Wearing knickers, buckled shoes, and a white beard,

-hold.
+taken hold.
 The name survives today, in abbreviated form, in the name of the New York Knicks basketball team.

 Charlie Chan: "Most happy to have placed